vipuldhull/2D_Navier_Stokes/README.md

-# 2D_Navier_Stokes
-Solving a 2D case of fluid flow with a closed cavity with finite difference algorithm
 # 2D Lid-Driven Cavity Flow Solver

 This project solves the incompressible 2D Navier–Stokes equations for a lid-driven cavity using Python and finite differences.